Walk: Randolph's Leap - foray along the Findhorn

 |[A massive rock marks the point where the Rivers Findhorn and Divie converge]|

 Danger!
 Hazardous Cliffs - Risk of Flash Flooding! warns the foreboding sign as you leave the comfort of the visitor centre and excellent café at Logie Steading.
-Don't worry, the paths are perfectly safe, but the Findhorn is a wild river, make no mistake - as a height marker stone marking the unbelievably high peak of the 1829 Muckle Spate confirms when you pass it beyond the Bridge of Logie.
-Whether or not your visit coincides with the amazing autumn colours, spate conditions on the rivers or a serene bluebird day, it'd be difficult to pick a bad day for this walk.
+Don't worry, the paths are perfectly safe, but the River Findhorn is a wild beast - as a height marker stone marking the unbelievably high peak of the 1829 Muckle Spate confirms when you pass it beyond the Bridge of Logie.
+Whether or not your visit coincides with the amazing autumn colours, spate conditions on the rivers or a serene bluebird day, it'd be difficult to pick a bad time for this walk.
 But who was Randolph?, you're probably asking.
 He was a 15th century local earl.
 Embroiled in a battle with the neighboring Comyn family, a number of men jumped across the Findhorn here to escape an ambush.
 Don't try it...

 |[Randolph's Leap (probably!)]|